 Your cat will also need to be kept calm and their activities limited.
 Your veterinarian may advise you to confine your cat to a small area away from other pets, where his activity can be limited and he can be closely monitored.

 It is normal for your pet to have bloody urine for a few days after surgery and to have accidents as they adjust to the new function of their urethra.
-This is only temporary, and we recommend that you keep your pet in a tiled room while for your cat's PU surgery recovery so that any accidents can be easily cleaned up.
+This is only temporary, and we recommend that you keep your pet in a tiled room for your cat's PU surgery recovery so that any accidents can be easily cleaned up.
 If blood or urine stains their back legs or belly, a wet washcloth can be used to clean them.
 Avoid wiping the incision area directly.

 For his recovery, your cat will need a special litter that will not stick to the incision.
 You can use shredded newspaper or if your cat prefers pelleted litter, pelleted paper litter.
 Prepare an appropriate paper litter for your cat when he returns home.
 After they have healed, you can return to your regular litter.